mapbox/osm-bright/README.md

 OSM Bright SQLite
 =================

-OSM Bright SQLite is a fork of OSM Bright Mapnik style which is tailored to be used by SQLite database backend.
+OSM Bright SQLite is based on OSM Bright Mapnik style (version TM2) which is tailored to be used by SQLite database backend.

 ![screenshot](https://raw.github.com/rinigus/osm-bright-sqlite/master/preview.png)